Continuous Integration and Deployment for Dynamics 365 CRM with Azure DevOps Pipelines

 Azure DevOps Pipelines

-After that, add the Publish Pipeline Artifact step and save your pipeline configuration.
+After exporting the solution, add the Publish Pipeline Artifact step.

 Azure DevOps Pipelines